 - 9.3.3 Also, the proposed areas of focused and moderate intensification warrant scrutiny.
 Perhaps most notably, the proposed area of moderate intensification at the northern edge of Selsdon is surrounded by woodland SINCs on three sides.
-The large rear gardens here clearly contain mature trees such that they are largely indistinct from the adjacent woodlands when viewed from above, hence it is recommended that this matter should be addressed through the area specific policy (which currently focuses primarily on 'character'). - 9.3.4 With regards to the proposed FI and MI areas within Purley and Coulsdon, these are closely associated with the river corridor, but there are few concerns in respect of adjacent or nearby SINCs. - 9.3.5 Finally, there is a need to consider borough-wide policy, particularly: - Policy SP1 (Growth in Croydon) is proposed to be re-written, with a new requirement for: "An enhanced Green Grid with creating a biodiversity network contributing towards better health and well-being of the residents and help address climate change." - Policy SP7 (Green Grid) is also proposed to be significantly bolstered, for example requiring: - "Encourage the development of a Green Grid structured around a network of strategic blue and green corridors across the borough ensuring interconnectivity with adjacent boroughs green spaces using transport corridors..." - "Enable the Green Grid to be established in areas at risk from flooding." - 9.3.6 At the time of writing a map of the proposed Green Grid is yet to be finalised, but there is a helpful table setting out: Final Green Locations; Green spaces to link together; Green/Blue Opportunities; and Possible Linking Routes.
+The large rear gardens here clearly contain mature trees such that they are largely indistinct from the adjacent woodlands when viewed from above, hence it is recommended that this matter should be addressed through area specific policy (which currently focuses primarily on 'character'). - 9.3.4 With regards to the proposed FI and MI areas within Purley and Coulsdon, these are closely associated with the river corridor, but there are few concerns in respect of adjacent or nearby SINCs. - 9.3.5 Finally, there is a need to consider borough-wide policy, particularly: - Policy SP1 (Growth in Croydon) is proposed to be re-written, with a new requirement for: "An enhanced Green Grid with creating a biodiversity network contributing towards better health and well-being of the residents and help address climate change." - Policy SP7 (Green Grid) is also proposed to be significantly bolstered, for example requiring: - "Encourage the development of a Green Grid structured around a network of strategic blue and green corridors.. ensuring interconnectivity with adjacent boroughs green spaces using transport corridors..." - "Enable the Green Grid to be established in areas at risk from flooding."
+It is recommended that consideration be given to highlighting the Waddon Marsh area of Purley Way. - 9.3.6 At the time of writing a map of the proposed Green Grid is yet to be finalised, but there is a helpful table setting out: Final Green Locations; Green spaces to link together; Green/Blue Opportunities; and Possible Linking Routes.
 There is also a clear focus on links to health objectives, with supporting text setting out: